amiaopensource/vrecord/README.md

 8. Let 'er rip!
 Play your tape!
 9. Let vrecord do its thing.
 Don't type any keys while the vrecord window is open, do not click the mouse inside the vrecord window, and do not start another instance of vrecord on the same computer.
 In fact it's best not to open or use any other programs on the computer that is capturing.
 Overtaxing the computer could cause errors in the capture.
 10. If you are finished recording and the vrecord window hasn't already closed, close the window.
+11. Check the Terminal window for any error messages.
+Hopefully you don't see any cows.
-11. Check to make sure that your video and metadata files were successfully created.
+12. Check to make sure that your video and metadata files were successfully created.
-12. Repeat steps 1–11 as needed.
+13. Repeat steps 1–12 as needed.

 ### The vrecord Window ###